meganfung38/Sales_Agreement_DATACLEAN/README.md

 **ADDITIONAL COMMENTS**
 - you will get a 'FutureWarning' when the program is running.
 This can be ignored-- allow the program to run until processed with exit code 0.
-- cleaned.xlsx should be created locally in the project directory of this program
+- cleaned.xlsx will be created locally in the project directory of this program automatically